Gabinou/mace/README.md

 ## Why?
 - I want a much simpler build system.
     - Complexity bad.
 Simplicity good.
-    - Simpler to develop, simpler to use, as simple as possible.
 - I want to build C projects, and only C projects.
-    - Generality breeds complexity.
 - Using C to build C gets me free lunches.
     - No weird syntax to create.
     - No bespoke parser to implement: C compilers already exist!
-- Using C to build C gets you free lunches!
+- Using C to build C gets you free lunches.
-    - Same skills needed to write and run `hello_world.c` for `mace` usage.
+    - If you can write and run `hello_world.c`, you can use `mace`.
-    - Learn C syntax, write a C file, compile the C file and run resulting executable.

 ## Limitations
 - Tested on Linux only.